stashed/docs/docs/README.md

   - /docs/{{ .version }}/README/
 ---
 # Stash

- Stash by AppsCode is a Kubernetes operator for [restic](https://restic.net).
-If you are running production workloads in Kubernetes, you might want to take backup of your disks.
-Using Stash, you can backup Kubernetes volumes mounted in following types of workloads:
+[Stash](https://stash.run) by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads.
+If you are running production workloads in Kubernetes, you might want to take backup of your disks, databases etc. Traditional tools are too complex to setup and maintain in a dynamic compute environment like Kubernetes.
+Stash is a Kubernetes operator that uses [restic](https://github.com/restic/restic) or Kubernetes CSI Driver VolumeSnapshotter functionality to address these issues.
+Using Stash, you can backup Kubernetes volumes mounted in workloads, stand-alone volumes and databases.
+User may even extend Stash via [addons](https://stash.run/docs/latest/guides/latest/addons/overview/) for any custom workload.

-- Deployment
-- DaemonSet
-- ReplicaSet
-- ReplicationController
-- StatefulSet

 From here you can learn all about Stash's architecture and how to deploy and use Stash.